Skip to main content

 Choose the venue family

-Start with Venue Coverage.
-Do not normalize Hyperliquid core, Hyperliquid Spot, HIP-3, HIP-4, and Lighter into one symbol namespace.
+Start with Venue coverage.
+Hyperliquid core, Spot, HIP-3, HIP-4, and Lighter each keep their own history; do not normalize them into one symbol namespace.

 2